iamasink/ahk-win-switcher/README.md

-# ahk-win-switcher
+# ahk win switcher

-a somewhat scuffed alternative to [simple window switcher](https://github.com/valinet/sws) using an autohotkey gui
+a somewhat scuffed alternative to [Simple Window Switcher](https://github.com/valinet/sws) using an autohotkey gui